gridengine/gridengine/doc/README-Autoinstall.txt

    your Berkeley DB is running on.
 On this host, rpc services have to be installed and configured.

-   For local spooling no special configuration have to done.
+   For local spooling no special configuration have to be done.
 It necessary, that the directory, where Berkeley DB spools is local.
 It's not allowed to use a NFS mounted directory -> the spooling will fail!
 This is a limitation of Berkeley DB!